The weight two and opposite sign cases for the Fourier relative trace formulas: Introduction

 for any $A>13$ and $B>2$ as in \cite{KL-kuznetsov} (see Theorem 8.1 and its proof loc. cit.).
 The derivation of this formula runs very similar to the same sign case, with the only major change arising on the archimedean component of the off-diagonal terms on the geometric side, for which we introduce a counterpart to the Zagier transform given in \cite[\S 7.5.2]{KL-kuznetsov}.
 As a simple corollary, we prove an equidistribution result for the parities of automorphic representations that are unramified at infinity with specified non-archimedean components.

 We also prove the refined weight two Petersson formula by a limiting argument, taking a smooth truncation of the matrix coefficient associated with the newform of the discrete series $\mathcal{D}(2)$.
 We approach the problem in this way because, unlike in the case $\kappa \geq 4$ described in \cite{KL-petersson}, the matrix coefficient is not in $L^1([G])$, and the geometric kernel attached to it need not be absolutely and uniformly convergent on compacta.
+It is worth to also point out this method differs from the matrix coefficient approach used for Selberg trace formulas (see for instance \cite[Corollary 7.5.4]{palm2012explicitgl2traceformulas}).

 We mention in passing that we chose to work over $\mathbb{Q}$ for sake of presentation, but the results of this paper should generalise to arbitrary number fields.
+The estimates we present throughout in order to prove the main theorems are relatively weak, and are not the best ones known to date; this is done in the hope that similar techniques may find application in similar problems.